 Euro-BioImaging is expanding its imaging technology offer!

-In July 2020, Euro-BioImaging launched a Proof-of-Concept study - in collaboration with its Nodes - making it possible to access six imaging technologies that were previously unavailable through Euro-BioImaging.
-We are currently accepting applications to use these technologies as part of the Proof-of-Concept study.
-We strongly encourage you to apply, and benefit from the help of experts at our Nodes.
-Your participation allows us to validate new technologies and helps us stay abreast with the fast development and the breakthroughs in imaging research.
+Euro-BioImaging has launched a Proof-of-Concept study - to provide users access to a number of new imaging technologies.
+We are currently accepting applications to use these technologies as part of the Proof-of-Concept study at different Euro-BioImaging Nodes.
+We strongly encourage you to apply, and benefit from the help of the experts at our Nodes.
+Your participation allows us to validate new technologies and allows you to take advantage of the latest breakthroughs in imaging research.

 Are you working on living cells and tissues?
 Would you like to try a faster technology than confocal Raman mapping?
 You should try Coherent Anti-Strokes Raman Scattering (CARS) microscopy at our Nodes in Prague and Helsinki!